UniversalDependencies/docs/_ga-pos/ADP.md

 shortdef: 'adposition'
 ---

-Adpositions is a term that covers both preposition and postpositions.
+Adpositions is a term that covers both prepositions and postpositions.
 Irish only has prepositions.

 #### Regular prepositions